puppeteer/puppeteer/docs/api.md

   - `waitUntil` <[string]|[Array]<[string]>> When to consider setting content complete, defaults to `load`.
 Given an array of event strings, setting content is considered to be successful after all events have been fired.
 Events can be either:
     - `load` - consider setting content to be finished when the `load` event is fired.
     - `domcontentloaded` - consider setting content to be finished when the `DOMContentLoaded` event is fired.
-    - `networkidle0` - consider setting content to be finished when there are no more then 0 network connections for at least `500` ms.
+    - `networkidle0` - consider setting content to be finished when there are no more than 0 network connections for at least `500` ms.
-    - `networkidle2` - consider setting content to be finished when there are no more then 2 network connections for at least `500` ms.
+    - `networkidle2` - consider setting content to be finished when there are no more than 2 network connections for at least `500` ms.
 - returns: <[Promise]> Promise which resolves when content is set and all events are triggered.

 #### page.setCookie(...cookies)